-Our first guest, Financial Advisor Jeremy Self, shared information about the current market and provided advice applicable to all of us in this current business climate.
+Financial Advisor Jeremy Self, shared information about the current market and provided advice applicable to all of us in this current business climate.
 We had a number of entrepreneurs attend the coffee chat and they were able to share their stories, hear Jeremy present, and ask questions.
 Feeling anxious about your investments and the stock market?
 Read on to learn more about Jeremy’s 5 Investing Tips to put your mind at ease.

 Jeremy provided a market update to attendees and highlighted the constantly changing financial landscape.
 Jeremy noted that the downside included record numbers of individuals reporting unemployment and losses in many sectors.
 However, Jeremy also noted that the stock market rose more than 25% in three weeks' time, underscoring the importance of staying invested.